Copyright law of the United Kingdom: Exceptions protected from contractual override

 As a result of important changes to UK copyright law in 2014 that were the result of the Hargreaves Review, certain research and public interest exceptions cannot be overridden by contractual terms and conditions.
 That is to say that irrespective of terms and conditions in contracts that may not allow certain activities, UK copyright law allows people to perform certain acts under copyright law.
 This became an important issue, as much digital content comes with a licence.
 It also means that the role of government in passing copyright laws, on behalf of citizens, remains relevant as the activities allowed by statute cannot be disallowed by private contracts.
 Exceptions that cannot be overridden by contractual terms and conditions include web mining, text mining and data mining, fair dealing for research, the quotation exception, the exceptions for parody, pastiche and caricature as well as exceptions for the disabled and those that relate to libraries such as preservation, and librarians making fair dealing copies of in-copyright works for researchers.

-Database right

-Database right is not a right that arises from the existence of copyright.
-It is entirely separate from the copyright and relates only to computer databases.

-Database rights were created in 1996.
-Prior to that, under the 1988 Act, a computer database was treated as a literary work.
-In databases created before 27 March 1996, the copyright rules are the same as for any other literary work, and copyright lasts for the normal term of such a work.
-The effect of this is that copyright exists in the database if, and only if, the database's creation is the original work of the author.

-For databases created after 27 March 1996, in addition to the ordinary literary copyright, a separate database right also exists.
-Database right exists if a substantial amount of work was required by the maker of the database to obtain the data in the database, verify the data, or present the database's contents.
-Database right is independent of any copyright in the contents of the database.

-The maker of a database is the person who compiles the database.
-The maker of a database is the first owner of any database right arising.
-As with copyright, if an employee makes a database, then the employer is the first owner of any database right.
-The Crown owns a database right to databases compiled by an officer of the Crown in the course of his duties, and databases made under the direction of Parliament have the right assigned to the appropriate chamber of Parliament.
-If two or more people make a database, then the database right is jointly owned by those people.